linkages287/code_breaker/README.md

 arduino nano & MFRC522 working with i2c

 Keys are PRECALCULATED, this will only work on a specific key.
+You will need to calculate yours.